Waiting List

 This paper investigates significant immigration policy actions, discourse, and public narratives articulated during the first six months of Donald Trump’s second term (January to July 2025) as President of the United States.
 Our analysis identifies three core discursive strategies: (1) the securitization and criminalization of migration using emergency and wartime logics; (2) the portrayal of immigration as a threat to national identity and sovereignty; and (3) the characterization of executive action as a necessary, urgent response to an “invasion.”

 This project investigates how migration crisis discourses in the French press since 2015 have contributed to the Europeanisation of the French public sphere.
-Drawing on a longitudinal content analysis of six major French newspapers (2009–2022), we examine how migration-related crises were framed, politicised, and linked to broader challenges of governance and values at both national and EU levels.
+Drawing on a longitudinal content analysis of six major French newspapers (2009–2022), we examine how migration-related crises were framed, politicized, and linked to broader challenges of governance and values at both national and EU levels.

 - Issue Attention, Media Narratives, and Immigration Shocks: An LLM Classification Approach - Alexander Tripp, Political Science, Vanderbilt University